 In 2014 Bali received 3.76 Million tourists while the country in total received 9.3 million.
 If you know that Bali is only one out of 17,508 islands that belong to Indonesia, you can say that Bali is quite popular.
-With this popularity also comes the challenge to find hidden gems on Bali that haven’t been discovered by the tourist crowd yet.
+With this popularity also comes the challenge to find hidden gems on Bali that are not in the Lonely Planet travel guide book and haven’t been discovered by the tourist crowd yet.

 Together with Ipin who is born and raised on Bali and Vivian who has been living there for a couple of years, we have made a list with the best places to eat & sleep and things to do.
 So if you love off-the-beaten track, local secrets, or just want to do something new on the island, we’ve found some exciting hidden gems for you.

 We have found some delicious and special places to eat.
 One of the most delicious places we found is Betelnut.
 They offer freshly squeezed juices, healthy wraps and the famous Naga Bowl full of super foods.
 Betelnut is located in Canggu.
 Canggu is a little place northwest of Seminyak.
 It still has a relaxing vibe with many rice fields and a beautiful beach.

 Another great place here is Green Ginger: a delicious, cozy, healthy, vegetarian café where they serve some amazing food, from refreshing fruit coolers to amazing coffee and teas.